-Providers need a qualified CDS mechanism (qCDSM) that delivers the mandated guidance at the point of order entry to improve appropriate imaging use.
-This is done by eliminating studies without strong evidence-based indications while delivering important clinical information to the radiologist for evaluating the studies.
-In fact, Stanson Health, the CDS solution Premier® acquired in 2018, directly integrates into the EHR workflow and provides recommendations to the clinician.
+Providers need a qualified CDS mechanism (qCDSM) that delivers the mandated guidance at the point of order entry.
+The qCDSM achieves this by recommending the cancellation of studies without strong evidence-based indications for the specific clinical scenario, while also delivering important clinical information to the radiologist for evaluating the studies.

-Radiologists often claim they rarely have accurate and complete clinical information available when they read a study.
-This information is critical at the time of interpretation and can leverage data already available in the EHR.
-Premier’s CDS solution is striving to reduce the use of imaging studies that lack strong evidence-based indications while simultaneously delivering important clinical information to radiologists.
+Radiologists often claim that it is rare for them to have accurate and complete clinical information available when they read a study.
+This information is critical at the time of interpretation.
+Stanson, Premier’s PAMA-compliant CDS solution, is able to leverage data already available in the EHR.
+Currently in use with more than 200,000 clinicians, Stanson is designed to deliver this important, clinically relevant information to radiologists with few interruptive alerts.

 Imagine a patient – let’s say a 68-year-old man – who presents with lower back pain.
 During the initial consult he describes his level of physical activity.
 He spends most days hunched over a desk typing away on a computer.
 On weekends, he coaches a youth basketball team at the local community center.

-Many providers – though not as many who would care to admit – would order a CT of the lower back to rule out a host of possible conditions.
-Even though most know the culprit is likely overuse on the basketball court or underuse in the office.
+Many providers would order a CT of the lower back to rule out a host of possible conditions, even though most know the culprit is likely overactivity on the basketball court or poor posture in the office.
 That abundance of caution adds an additional layer of cost to the system, causes undue anxiety for the patient and his family, and exposes him to unnecessary radiation.
-All of this when logic, odds and medical studies overwhelmingly suggest the appropriate treatment would consist of rest, an anti-inflammatory medication and perhaps an adjustment in ergonomics at work.
+All of this, when logic, odds and medical studies overwhelmingly suggest the appropriate treatment would consist of rest, an anti-inflammatory medication and perhaps an adjustment in ergonomics at work.

-The goal here is straightforward.
+The goal here is straightforward: support providers to ensure delivery of evidence-based care.
 And with the right tools in place, it should not be burdensome for physicians to reach it.